trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 # SDK Usage

-Last updated: March 28, 2023 (commit `ebdd56f4b780ca87024db967ce3573fd2af1d377`)
+Last updated: March 31, 2023 (commit `0e6527fc60428008561599ff87f6c981376f187e`)

 This guide explains how to use this SDK in Android or iOS code.

-Note that the exact type/function/method names differ depending on whether you're using the Android bindings or iOS bindings.
-See [Packages](packages.md) for more information.
-Additionally, the examples in this document demonstrate how to use the various APIs from a Kotlin and Swift perspective.
+The examples in this document demonstrate how to use the various APIs from a Kotlin and Swift perspective.

-Note that the languages for the generated bindings are Java (for Android) and Objective-C (for iOS).
+The languages for the generated bindings are Java (for Android) and Objective-C (for iOS).

 For the sake of readability, the following is omitted in most code examples:
 * Error handling